Welcome to the MPA Library! We are so glad you're here!

 The library is also used for multitudes of special events throughout the year: author visits, book fairs, in-house field trips, science lessons, school pictures, numerous meetings and conferences, various classroom skits and performances, and moving-up ceremonies all take place within these walls.

-Elementary students also spend some time in the Computer Lab, learning keyboarding, online safety and courtesy, how to navigate the web to find safe, reliable sources of information, and some tools to use to present their information in creative, informative ways.
+Elementary students also spend some time in the Computer Lab, learning keyboarding, online safety and courtesy, how to navigate the web to find safe, reliable sources of information, and some tools to present their information in creative, informative ways.

 Our goal is to help the students feel totally at home in a library, finding information and seeking out the peace and contentment found in burying themselves in a good book, learning to make books part of their every day lives.